How to prepare for extreme heat this summer

 Why weather patterns are changing

 The burning of fossil fuels, such as coal and gas, releases carbon dioxide (CO2) into the atmosphere where it accumulates, according to the U.S. Environmental Protection Agency (EPA).
-Like a blanket, this CO2 traps heat, warming the Earth and its oceans, which is disrupting the delicate balance of connected ecosystems.
+Like a blanket, this CO2 traps heat, warming the Earth and its oceans.
+This process, while it causes temperatures to rise, disrupts the delicate balance of connected ecosystems.

 As the planet warms, weather patterns are changing.
 Warmer air and melting Arctic ice weakens the polar jet stream—the strong band of winds that forms at the point where balmy air from lower latitudes meets the frosty air of the Arctic.
 Weaker winds cause the jet stream to lose strength and become wobbly, allowing the cold air normally trapped in the Arctic to descend into North America.
 In recent years, this has resulted in bizarre spring-like weather in the Arctic and freezing temperatures in Europe, adding to mounting concerns about the effects of human-induced climate change.